-Visiting Scholars, Visiting Student Interns, and Officers of Research
+Visiting Student Interns and Officers of Research

 The Chazen Visiting Scholar Program at Columbia Business School provides support for CBS faculty who seek to host international doctoral candidates, faculty members, and business practitioners at Columbia to further their research and scholarship.
 A visiting appointment is a non-stipendiary position lasting a period of between one month and one year, with an option to extend for up to one additional year.
 The visiting scholar will receive Columbia University library access and borrowing privileges, a temporary Columbia University ID card and email address, and the option to audit up to two open courses per semester.